Ben-Folkard/image_processing/original_image_processing_vs_actual_last_working_with_code_snippets.md

 ```

 ### Changed function `plot_heatmap`
-Added flags to decide whether the plot is shown and/or saved, and customise which file location the images are saved (i.e. show_plots, save_plots, and output_folder).
+Added flags to decide whether the plot is shown and/or saved, and customise which file location the images are saved (i.e. show_plots, save_plots, and output_folder) and added a chunk_index variable which marks the index on the graphs it produces for each chunk, so that each graph isn't overriden when the next chunk is processed.

 From:
 ```python